niplav/site/forecasters.md

 more recent literature on the question.

 * Would decomposition work better if one were operating with log-odds instead of probabilities?
-* Can one leverage LLMs to do this work now, constructing the decomposition via [chain of thought](https://blog.research.google/2022/05/language-models-perform-reasoning-via.html)?

 #### Improvements

-The description of such decomposition in the first paragraph is, of course, lacking: A *better* way of decomposition would be, for a specific outcome, to find a set of preconditions for `$X$` that are [mutually exclusive](https://en.wikipedia.org/wiki/Mutually-exclusive) and [collectively exhaustive](https://en.wikipedia.org/wiki/Collectively_exhaustive), find a chain that precedes them (or another MECE decomposition), and iterate until a whole (possibly interweaving) tree of options has been found.
+The description of such decomposition in [this section](#Forecasting_Techniques) is, of course, lacking: A *better* way of decomposition would be, for a specific outcome, to find a set of preconditions for `$X$` that are [mutually exclusive](https://en.wikipedia.org/wiki/Mutually-exclusive) and [collectively exhaustive](https://en.wikipedia.org/wiki/Collectively_exhaustive), find a chain that precedes them (or another MECE decomposition), and iterate until a whole (possibly interweaving) tree of options has been found.

+I'll call the technique of solely multiplying conditional probabilities __multiplicative decomposition__, and allowing for finding mutually exclusive and colletively exhaustive preconditions (together wilth multiplication) __MECE decomposition__.

 #### Using LLMs